-You can use a terminal emulator like SecureCRT to gain shell access for reading your facstaff.sas account email and for editing personal webpages.
-To do so, you must first obtain a shell account at the Facstaff.SAS Account Config page.
+You can use a secure terminal emulator like SecureCRT to gain shell access for editing personal webpages on the web-facstaff server.
+To do so, you must first obtain a shell account.

 Once you have a shell account, use your SSH2-capable terminal program to log into web‑facstaff.sas.upenn.edu (hostname) using the SSH2 protocol and your facstaff.sas username and password.
-From there you can access your SAS website and use mutt to read your email.
-You'll need to use one of the currently supported Terminal Emulation programs available from Information System and Computing's (ISC) Download Site and the PennConnect CD such as the current versions of Secure CRT or HostExplorer for Windows, or dataComet Secure for the Mac OS.
+From there you can access your SAS website.
+You'll need to use one of the currently supported Terminal Emulation programs available from Information System and Computing's (ISC) Download Site and the PennConnect CD such as the current versions of Secure CRT or HostExplorer for Windows, or dataComet Secure or Terminal for the Mac OS.

 With shell access, you can upload web pages or other documents through an SFTP client such as Fetch (Mac) or WS_FTP (Windows).
-Both are available for free from http://www.upenn.edu/computing/product You can also use the SFTP upload feature in web editing software such as Dreamweaver, Contribute or iWeb.
+Both are available for free from https://www.isc.upenn.edu/how-to/current-supported-computing-products You can also use the SFTP upload feature in web editing software such as Dreamweaver, Contribute, iWeb, TextWrangler, or BBEdit.
 Use these settings:

 - Host: web‑facstaff.sas.upenn.edu